Satora1/Satora1/README.md

 <br>
 [AI Image Generator](https://ai-image-generator-seven.vercel.app)

-🚀 I'm currently working on an exciting Zoom like application.
+🚀 I'm currently working on an exciting Figma like application.
 Feel free to explore it
 <br>
 <br>
 # 💫 About Me: